-IEEE-USA's strategic themes for 2014 include increasing member engagement (i.e. member involvement, utilization and/or awareness of IEEE-USA and its products and services) and diversifying IEEE-USA's revenue sources in order to reduce our budgetary reliance on the U.S. membership assessment.
+The Presidential Priorities align closely with IEEE-USA's long-standing strategic themes, which include increasing member engagement (i.e. member involvement, utilization and/or awareness of IEEE-USA and its products and services) and diversifying IEEE-USA's revenue sources in order to reduce our budgetary reliance on the U.S. membership assessment.
 These themes relate to our broader strategic efforts, which are focused on: